 Lady Aurora is an unpredictable force, in case you do not instantly set eyes on her, a little reassurance and a little patience can go a long way.

-Pack your thermals, fill your backpack with treats, head to a remote part of the wilderness out of the city and set up your camera in the perfect spot.
+Pack your thermals, fill your backpack with treats, head to a remote part of the wilderness away from the city, and set up your camera in the perfect spot.

-Light a campfire, munch on grilled sausages, hold hands with your loved ones and listen to the great ancient myths and mysteries as you await her entrance, which can happen at any moment.
+Why not light a campfire, munch on grilled sausages, and hold hands with your loved ones as you await her entrance, which can happen at any moment.

 2. Travel Away From City Lights